mladenivkovic/Durham-HPC-Days-2026/collections/_programme-days-2026/knowledge-exchange-wednesday-session-9.md

 # ------------------------------------------------
 # AFFILIATION / DELIVERY INFORMATION
-# Please complete ONLY ONE of the sections below when applicable.:
+# Please complete ONLY ONE of the sections below when applicable:

 # Use "institution" when listing the primary institutional